HomeProject InformationProject Team

 Beverley Park Rilett

-Beverley Park Rilett: editor and inaugural director, is an Associate Research Professor and Digital Humanities Coordinator at Auburn University in Alabama, home of the George Eliot Archive and its sister projects, the George Eliot Review Online and George Eliot Scholars since 2021.
+Beverley Park Rilett, editor and inaugural director, is an Associate Research Professor and Digital Humanities Coordinator at Auburn University in Alabama, home of the George Eliot Archive and its sister projects, the George Eliot Review Online and George Eliot Scholars since 2021.

 Current Research Assistants